Ribonuclease P: Eukaryotic protein-only RNase P

+Prokaryotic protein-only RNase P

+Some prokrayotes (bacteria and archaea) have a single-protein RNase P quite different from the eukaryotic PRORP.
+They are called HARP (Homologs of Aquifex RNase P).
+They are tiny proteins of up to 23 kDa.
+They only share sequence similarity with eukaryotic PRORP in one region, the metallonuclease PIN domain.
+Some of them form high-order oligomers.

+HARP does not carry out the functions of RNase P very efficiently.
+Many organisms that have HARP also have a typical RNase P. This hints at a different function.
+In 2025, it was found that HARP has a tendency to appear with the RNA ligase protein.
+A new theory backed by immunodepletion is that it acts with RNA ligase to mature and circularize C/D box snoRNAs.

 Therapies using RNase P

 RNase P is now being studied as a potential therapy for diseases such as herpes simplex virus, cytomegalovirus, influenza and other respiratory infections, HIV-1 and cancer caused by fusion gene BCR-ABL.
 External guide sequences (EGSs) are formed with complementarity to viral or oncogenic mRNA and structures that mimic the T loop and acceptor stem of tRNA.
 These structures allow RNase P to recognize the EGS and cleave the target mRNA.
 EGS therapies have shown to be effective in culture and in live mice.